Starbucks sales recover faster than expected in US, China

 Revenue fell 8% from the prior year to $6.2 billion.
 That was ahead of the $6.1 billion Wall Street forecast, according to analysts polled by FactSet.

-Starbucks reported earnings of 33 cents per share.
+Starbucks net earnings for the fourth quarter fell 51% to $363 million, or 33 cents per share.
 Adjusted for non-recurring costs, Starbucks earned 51 cents per share, solidly beating analysts’ forecast of 31 cents.

+The company said it expects global same-store sales growth between 18% to 23% in its 2021 fiscal year.
+That assumes, in part, that Starbucks’ U.S. cafes will be operating with regular hours and full seating by the end of March.

+The company expects full-year consolidated revenue of $28 billion to $29 billion for 2021.
+Starbucks’ full-year net revenue in the 2020 fiscal year was $23.5 billion, down 11% from the prior year.
+Starbucks estimated it lost $5.1 billion in sales due to the pandemic.

 This version has been corrected to show that Starbucks’ adjusted earnings were 51 cents.